Murder of Tara Lynn Grant: Background

-Tara disappears
+Disappearance

 On 14 February 2007, Valentine's Day, Stephen Grant called the Macomb County Sheriff's Office in the county seat, Mount Clemens, Michigan, to report that his wife, Tara Lynn Grant, had been missing for five days.
 In his account, Grant said that this was not the first time his 34-year-old wife had left home, which was why he had not immediately reported her missing.
 He said that on the evening of 9 February, he had overheard Tara talking with someone on the phone, saying, "I'll meet you at the end of the driveway".
 He said he saw her get into a dark-colored car that drove off, and that he had not seen or heard from her since.

 Over the following two weeks, Stephen Grant made numerous media appearances, at times accusing authorities of harassment.
 The day after reporting Tara missing, Grant was stopped by police and arrested for driving with a suspended license.
 He accused police of using the traffic arrest as an excuse to take him into custody to question him further about Tara's disappearance.
 Police denied the accusation.
 They were holding daily press conferences during the search for Tara.

 According to police, Stephen Grant was less than cooperative with them during their early investigation.
 He initially refused to answer questions but agreed to take a polygraph test, if it was administered by someone other than the police.

 On 2 March 2007, police executed a search warrant at the home of Stephen and Tara Grant in Washington Township, Michigan.
 They found a dismembered human torso, believed to be that of Tara Grant, stored in a plastic garbage bag in the garage.
 They immediately gained an "open murder" arrest warrant for Stephen Grant, who had already fled the scene.
 They had not yet determined the degree of the charges.

 Two days later, after tracking a cell phone call that Stephen made to his sister, Griem, police found the suspect 225 miles away in northern Michigan's Wilderness State Park.
 He had taken liquor and pills from his sister's house, intending to commit suicide.
 After driving to the park, he spent the night in the freezing cold, with no outer clothing for protection.
 After being taken into custody, he was airlifted by helicopter to Northern Michigan Hospital in Petoskey for treatment of hypothermia.